 Getting a Square Edge Hardwood Flooring

-If you want a square edge hardwood floor to create a seamless look, a site finished flooring is your best choice.
+If you want a square edge hardwood floor to create a seamless look, site-finished flooring is your best choice.
 Once your unfinished hardwood boards with square edges are installed, the boards are then sanded flat.
-A stain can be applied for a custom color if you desire and then finished with 3 coats of polyurethane to protect the floor.
+A stain can be applied for custom color if you desire and then finished with 3 coats of polyurethane to protect the floor.

 Keep in mind that with seasonal weather changes all hardwood will expand and contract sometimes causing gaps between the boards.
 This usually occurs in the winter when dry weather shrinks the boards.